imaphatduc/cubecubed/CONTRIBUTING.md

 If you find any of these section below hard to understand, feel free to start a conversation to Discussion GitHub section and I'll explain it for you.

-Many thanks to everyone who was or is contributing to Cubecubed. 🥳🎉
+Many thanks to everyone who was and is contributing to Cubecubed. 🥳🎉

 ### New Features